apache/hawq-docs/tutorial/gettingstarted/introhawqtbls.md

 ## <a id="tut_introhawqtbldisc"></a>Discussion

+DISCUSS HAWQ TABLES HERE

-In this exercise, you will learn how to create a HAWQ table, add data to the table, and perform simple queries.
+In this exercise, you will create a HAWQ table, add data to the table, and perform simple queries.
+You will also load the Retail sample data set into HAWQ tables and perform more complicated queries.

 ## <a id="tut_introhawqtblprereq"></a>Prerequisites

-Ensure that you have a running HAWQ installation and have downloaded the tutorial work files, including the Retail example data set.
+Ensure that you have a running HAWQ installation and have downloaded the tutorial work files, including the Retail example data set and HAWQ scripts.

 ## <a id="tut_excreatehawqtblsteps"></a>Steps